Do Trees Really Need To Be Fertilized?

 These regulations also require certification and training for commercial landscapers.

 The law also mandates “black-out” periods during which neither nitrogen nor phosphorus may be applied.
 This applies to both homeowners and contractors.

 Fertilizer cannot be applied during the following timeframes:

 - Commercial applicators: December 1 – March 1

 What else should I know about fertilizing my trees?

 Fertilization isn’t the only way to improve the look and health of your trees and shrubs.
 We recommend doing the following on a regular basis:

-Add a layer of mulch – Always mulch your garden beds and around your trees.
-A three-inch layer of organic mulch regulates soil temperature, reduces water evaporation from soil, and keeps weed growth down.
+- Add a layer of mulch – Always mulch your garden beds and around your trees.
+A three- to 6-inch layer of organic mulch regulates soil temperature, reduces water evaporation from soil, and keeps weed growth down.